 This article is provided by www.holidayfoodsafety.org.
-For more information, please feel free to the Texas A & M AgriLife Extension Service office at 903-473-4580 or visit us at rains.agrilife.org.
+For more information, please feel free to contact the AgriLife Extension Office at 903-473-4580 or visit us at rains.agrilife.org.
+We are also on Facebook at Facebook.com/pages/Rains-County-Family-Consumer-Sciences.
+Go and "Like" our page to keep up with the latest news, events, and programs offered by Family & Consumer Sciences in Rains County.